Be-Prepared/Be-Prepared.github.io/README.md

     * Moon's rise, moon's set, and the current moon location and phase.

 * Info
-    * Contains a QR code for easy sharing of the application.
-Tapping on the icon copies the website to your clipboard.
+    * Contains a QR code for easy sharing of the application, or copy the URL to your clipboard.
-    * Shows permission statuses that the application could use.
+    * Shows permission statuses that the application could use and current preferences.
+Allow resetting of preferences..
-    * Provides links to tools that are used to build the PWA.
     * Gives credit to the tooling that helped make this project.
+    * Shows the current build information.

 ## For Developers